rockowitz/ddcutil/README.md

 Alternatively, some monitors (e.g. Eizo ColorEdge, Apple Cinema) provide a USB interface to the VCP, as described in the USB Monitor Control Class Specification.
 **ddcutil** can communicate with these monitors over USB instead of I2C.

-A particular use case for **ddcutil** is as part of color profile management.
-Monitor calibration is relative to the monitor color settings currently in effect, e.g. red gain.  **ddcutil** allows color related settings to be saved at the time a monitor is calibrated, and then restored when the calibration is applied.

 The tarball/github project builds both command line (**ddcutil**) and shared library (**libddcutil**) executables.
 The command line executable does not depend on